-The goal of most hackers is to infect your website with malware.
+The goal of most hackers is to infect your website with malware, but not all malware is created equal.
 Common malware threats include:

 - Pharma Hacks – Injects spam into your website database or files

 - Backdoors – Allows hackers to gain access to your website at any time using FTP or your WordPress admin area

 - Drive-by Downloads – When a hacker uses a script to download a file to the users computer, either without their knowledge or by misleading the visitor and saying the software does something useful

 - File and Database Injections – Inserts code into your files or database that lets the hackers do a number of different things